-Marigolds are generally compact plants with stunning blooms in various colors and offer lots of additional uses and benefits and symbolic value.
+Marigolds are generally compact plants with stunning blooms in various colors.
 Along with differences in foliage, flower color, and bloom shape, there are also vast differences in height depending on the type of Marigold and the specific cultivar.
 This guide will cover everything you need to know about how tall marigolds grow.

 On average, Marigolds grow between 6″ and 24″ tall, depending on type and cultivar.
 French Marigolds are usually shorter than African Marigolds.
 Factors like growing conditions, fertilization, and planting can influence the potential height, but it is mainly impacted by chosen Marigold species and cultivars.